jump-dev/MathOptInterface.jl/docs/src/index.md

 With this understanding of the history and evolution of different file-formats, the following goals guided our development of the MathOptFormat:

+1. **Human-readable**

- - **Human-readable**: the format should be able to be read and edited by a human.
+    The format should be able to be read and edited by a human.

+2. **Machine-readable**

- - **Machine-readable**: the format should be able to be read by a variety of different programming languages without needing to write custom parsers in each language.
+    The format should be able to be read by a variety of different programming languages without needing to write custom parsers in each language.

+3. **Standardized**

- - **Standardized**: the format should conform to a well described ''standard-form'' that is unambiguous.
+    The format should describe a very general mathematical ''standard-form'' in a manner that is unambiguous.

+4. **Extensible**

- - **Extensible**: the format should be able to be easily extended to incorporate new problem-classes as they arise.
+    The format should be able to be easily extended to incorporate new problem-classes as they arise.

 ## The MathOptInterface Standard Form